LSU staves off Missouri's second-half rally to stay undefeated - NewsBreak

 Related

-MU ends road trip with a 73-64 defeat at Florida, first losing streak under Gates
+MU ends road trip with a 73-64 loss at Florida, first losing streak under Gates

 Sometimes it’s just not your day.
 No. 20 Missouri men’s basketball found that out in the second half of its 73-64 loss to Florida on Saturday in Gainesville, Florida.
 Over the final 20 minutes of play, the Tigers made just 10 field goals on 30 attempts as the Gators outscored Missouri 45-36 during that stretch.